Cristiandis/NTIX/docs/api/config.md

 import({ "./base.lua", "../../packages/scoop.lua" })
 ```

 `import()` accepts either a single path string or an array of path strings.
 Paths are resolved relative to the importing file.
 Nested `import()` calls work while an imported script runs.
-Package arrays are deduplicated by ID (last wins); options tables are deep-merged.
+Package arrays are deduplicated by ID (last wins); options tables are deep-merged; `configFiles` maps are merged the same way.

 ### Errors